Brainchain09/HHT-SHACL/FranceRegions/README.md

 ﻿## France Region Reform

-This large dataset describes the French territory during the latest region reform.
+This dataset describes the French territory during the latest region reform.
 It is to be noted that this dataset does not describe versions in a proper way, as it often describes two identical consecutive versions where there should be only one.
 Characteristics of the dataset are as follows :

 **Time focus :** 2010-2017